 - The imperative particle á.

-- Various particles for negation: lá, vá, ua (or ui).
+- Various negative particles: lá, vá, ua (or ui).

 - The interrogative particle: ma.

 - Various particle of uncertainty: qui, cé, ai, nai.

 Imperative: The Quenya imperative is formed by putting the imperative particle á before the uninflected aorist form of the verb: á laita te “praise them”.
 As noted above, a subject suffix can be added to the particle, to clarify who is addressed, since Quenya distinguishes plural and familiar/polite singular “you”: álye anta massa men “give us bread”.
 This formation is probably also more polite than the ordinary imperative.
 A short imperative can be formed by attaching the imperative particle to the end of a verb, for curt or urgent commands: tulá! “come!”.

 Negation: Tolkien kept changing his mind on the “proper” way to form the negative in Quenya, so the following is an aggregation of Tolkien’s ideas (and thus falls into the realm of Neo-Quenya).
 For more details, see the full entry on the negative.
 Quenya has three major negative particles: